leeper/designcourse/index.md

 ---
 layout: default
 title: Home
+description: "Research Design in Political Science" introduce students to the fundamentals of research design in political science, starting from the formulation of research topics and research questions, the development of theory and empirically testable hypotheses, the design of data collection activities, and basic qualitative and quantitative data analysis techniques
 ghurl: https://github.com/leeper/designcourse/tree/gh-pages
 ---

 # Research Design in Political Science #

 These are course materials for [GV249: Research Design in Political Science](http://www.lse.ac.uk/resources/calendar/courseGuides/GV/2015_GV249.htm) lecture series at the London School of Economics and Political Science.
-The course is taught for the full Academic Year 2015-2016.
+The course is taught for the full Academic Year 2016-2017.

 The course will introduce students to the fundamentals of research design in political science.
 The course will cover a range of topics, starting from the formulation of research topics and research questions, the development of theory and empirically testable hypotheses, the design of data collection activities, and basic qualitative and quantitative data analysis techniques.
 The course will address a variety of approaches to empirical political science research including experimental and quasi-experimental designs, large-n survey research, small-n case selection, and comparative/historical comparisons.
 As a result, topics covered in the course will be varied and span all areas of political science including political behaviour, institutions, comparative politics, international relations, and public administration.